 Yet another futuristic idea - the Ionocraft

 Granted, this method of flying has little relation to WIG effect used by ekranoplans, but perhaps it is just as fascinating and just as rarely considered today.
-One concept proposed by Russians (and seen here in a rare picture from "TM" Soviet technology magazine) would use ionic air propulsion to lift itself and a significant payload off the ground.
+One concept proposed by the Russians (and seen here in a rare picture from "TM" Soviet technology magazine) would use the ionic air propulsion to lift itself (plus a significant payload) off the ground:

 image via TM Magazine, 1965

 This is a strange way to fly, for sure, using high-voltage capacitors and the Biefeld-Brown Effect in the corona wire.
-Who knows, maybe we'll see the development of such a craft in the future (although it does seem like a hazardous structure in the concept shown above)
+Who knows, maybe we'll see the development of such a craft in the future (although it does seem a hazardous and dangerous venture, judging from the concept shown above)

 "Dark Roasted Blend" - All Kinds of Weird and Wonderful Things, Discovered Daily!"|